giulong/spectrum/docs/README.md

       priority: 1
       prefix: spectrum
       delimiter: .
+      transformCase: none
 ```

 This means every configuration key will be searched in system properties, with the `spectrum` prefix and words delimited by a dot.
 For instance, you can inject the `application.baseUrl` setting the system property `-Dspectrum.application.baseUrl`.

-To give you another example, you can use this config to inject system properties like `-Dapplication_baseUrl`:
+To give you another example, you can use this config to inject system properties like `-DAPPLICATION_BASEURL`:

 {% include copyCode.html %}